List of newspapers in Minnesota

 This list of newspapers in Minnesota shows newspapers that are published currently in the state of Minnesota in the United States of America.
 According to records of the Library of Congress, there have been throughout its history almost 4,000 newspaper titles in the current area of the state of Minnesota.
-At the beginning of 2020, there were over 500 newspapers in publication in Minnesota.
+At the end of 2025, there were over 200 newspapers in publication in Minnesota.
 The earliest paper was the Minnesota Weekly Democrat in St. Paul in 1803 well before statehood in 1858.
 There are three newspapers that trace their roots back to before Minnesota statehood in 1858.
 The oldest, continually published newspaper is the St. Paul Pioneer Press.